DevelopingMagic/pdfassembler/README.md

 }
 ```

-In this object, the main document catalog dictionary is '/Root' (and if there were a document information dictionary, it would be '/Info', because '/Root' and '/Info' are the names used to refer to these objects in the PDF trailer dictionary).
+In this object, the main document catalog dictionary is '/Root'.
+Optionally, a more complex pdf might also have a document information dictionary, '/Info', as well as many other pdf objects.

 There are a few small differences from a true PDF structure.
-For example, streams are _inside_ their dictionary objects in order to keep them together, even though in the final PDF they will be rendered immediately after their dictionaries instead.
+For example, streams are _inside_ their dictionary objects in order to keep them together, even though in the final PDF they will be rendered immediately after their dictionaries.

-Also, structure objects do not need to include stream '/Length' or page '/Parent' entries, because those entries will be automatically calculated and added when the PDF is assembled.
-(Adding them won't hurt anything, but there is no reason to, as they will just be overwritten.)
+Also, structure objects do not need to include stream '/Length' or page '/Parent' entries, because those entries will be automatically added when the PDF is assembled.
+(Adding them won't hurt anything, but there is no reason to, as they will just be recalculated and overwritten when the PDF is assembled.)

 ### Re-using shared dictionary items